skyvers/skyve-dev-guide/chapters/concepts.md

 In flat style, any number of criteria can be applied to filter the list.

-In flat style the criteria are applied according to the method selected (either “Match All”, “Match Any” or “Match None”).
+In flat style the criteria are applied according to the method selected (either "Match All", "Match Any" or "Match None").

-Using the “Match All” method will apply all criteria specified to the resulting data.
-In the example above, the list will be filtered for Organisations with a Short name starting with “CSIRO” ***AND*** which have “Eligible for funding” set to “true”.
+Using the "Match All" method will apply all criteria specified to the resulting data.
+In the example above, the list will be filtered for Organisations with a Short name starting with "CSIRO" ***AND*** which have "Eligible for funding" set to "true".

-Using the “Match Any” method will apply any of the criteria to the data.
+Using the "Match Any" method will apply any of the criteria to the data.
-In the example above, switching to “Match Any” would return all Organisations where either the Short name starts with “CSIRO” ***OR*** which have “Eligible for funding” set to “true”.
+In the example above, switching to "Match Any" would return all Organisations where either the Short name starts with "CSIRO" ***OR*** which have "Eligible for funding" set to "true".

-Using the “Match None” method applies all of the criteria but in the negative sense.
-In the example above, switching to the “Match None” method would return all Organisations which ***do not*** have Short name starting with “CSIRO” ***AND*** which ***do not*** have “Eligible for funding” set to “true”.
+Using the "Match None" method applies all of the criteria but in the negative sense.
+In the example above, switching to the "Match None" method would return all Organisations which ***do not*** have Short name starting with "CSIRO" ***AND*** which ***do not*** have "Eligible for funding" set to "true".

 The advanced filter is applied using the filter tool
 ![](media/image15.png) which is available in the construction